smiakchilo/aem-crash-course/lessons/2.11/part1.md

     class bnd-content subgraph_padding
     style bnd fill:#fff, stroke:none
 ```
-There are dozens of OSGi modules (or "bundles").
+There are dozens of OSGi modules.
 The amount of Java code responsible for working with JCR is just one.
 The HTTP server which supplies AEM pages is another.
 The latter depends on the module that parses and fulfills HTL scripts.
 It also depends on the engine that parses JSP and so on.
 The whole AEM is a mesh of separate modules.

 ### What is a bundle?

-You have noticed that talking about "modules" that work inside AEM, we named them **bundles**.
-Indeed, this is one of the most frequent terms in the AEM world.
+Talking about programming modules of AEM, we usually name them **bundles**.
+This is one of the most frequent terms in the whole AEM world.

 A bundle is, technically, just a JAR file with a special meta-description - the _Manifest_.
 A bundle derives from your AEM project's Java module (there is always at least one, although there can be more.
 In the sample project, it is the ["core"](/project/core) module).
-It compiles when your project is being built.

 What should you remember about a bundle?

 * It is created with the intent of better modularization of your AEM project;
 * It can be deployed to an AEM server, installed, restarted, uninstalled, and deleted independently from other bundles;
 * At the same time, it relates to other bundles; it exports Java packages (not every, but only specific "truly public" packages); also, it requires other bundles' packages - all via its `MANIFEST.MF` file;
-* A bundle is isolated from other bundles in terms of the classpath (different bundles can have classes with the same paths and names).
+* A bundle is isolated from other bundles in terms of the classpath (different bundles can have classes with the same paths and names.
+Classes from different bundles do not "see" each other unless exported via `MANIFEST.MF`).

-As you read this, you can catch that _deja vu_ feeling because this sounds much like the notion of _Java modules_.
-Those were added in Java 9.
+As you read this, you might catch that _deja vu_ feeling.
+This sounds much like the notion of _Java modules_ - those added in Java 9.
 The idea is generally the same.
 The gist is that the OSGi architecture has been there since the early 2000s, and it has powered AEM since mid-2000s.
 Brand new Java modules just showed up too late to join the party.
 In AEM, we use bundles.

 <details>
 <summary><em style="color:#aaa; font-weight: bold">Deeper understanding a bundle (click to expand)</em></summary>